enriquepablo/npl-web/npl_foundation.rst

 that can be processed by reasoners to extract consecuences.
 It has basic class predicates, and you have UC: you can have anonymous classes defined by predicates.
-But, in the DL flavour, you cannot treat classes as individuals.
-In the full flavour, you can, but you are not guaranteed that the system will be consistent under a reasoner.
+But, in the DL flavour, you cannot treat classes as individuals: you cannot have variables ranging over them.
+In the full flavour,
+you can, but you are not guaranteed that the system will be consistent under a reasoner.
 And it is the full flavour that would provide full (natural) expresivity.